Nussey baronets

 The Nussey Baronetcy, of Rushwood Hall in the County of York, was a title in the Baronetage of the United Kingdom.
-It was created on 22 July 1909 for Thomas Nussey, Liberal Member of Parliament for Pontefract from 1893 to 1910.
+It was created on 22 July 1909 for Thomas Willans Nussey, Liberal Member of Parliament for Pontefract from 1893 to 1910.
+Thomas Moore Nussey married Viva Frances Talbot (1900 - 1983), daughter of Benjamin Talbot in 1941.
 The title became extinct on the death of the second Baronet in 1971.